Chicago Credit Card Fraud Lawyer

 At the Law Office of Steven Fine, we won’t treat you like just another case number.
 Our founding attorney has the in-depth knowledge of state and federal laws, as well as a firm understanding from both sides of the courtroom.

-Contact our Chicago criminal defense attorney to schedule your complimentary consultation today.
+Contact our Chicago credit card fraud attorney to schedule your complimentary consultation today.

 I can honestly say he is a great criminal lawyer that tries his hardest to beat cases.
 I was fighting a criminal case for a year & the outcome was great.
 Steven fine was A+ on my case.
 I recommend Steve fine as a great criminal lawyer.- Michelle Ball